 November: British Gas announced plans to scrap its standard tariff for new customers by March 2018, and contact customers already on it, twice a year, with better deals.
 Instead of a standard tariff, it’ll offer a 12-month fixed-term default tariff with no exit fees.
 It also announced plans for new bundled tariffs, clearer bills and improved customer service.

-Britain’s biggest energy company also revealed it had lost 823,000 customer accounts since it raised prices in June, leaving it with a total of 7.9 million customers.
-It said that many of the customers switched away through collective switches, where lots of households join together to get the best deal.
+It also revealed it had lost 823,000 customer accounts since announcing a price rise in June 2017, leaving it with a total of 7.9 million customers.

 September: British Gas came joint-60th out of 100 in our survey of the best and worst big brands for customer service, with a customer service score of 75%.

 July: British Gas paid £1.1m to domestic and small business customers to compensate them for its agents missing or being late to appointments and failing to compensate them for this.
 Energy regulator Ofgem requires firms to pay customers compensation if they don’t meet minimum standards, including keeping appointments.

 Energy regulator Ofgem also announced an investigation into whether British Gas broke rules around switching.
 The probe will examine whether customers were charged exit fees incorrectly.

 June: British Gas paid £9.5m in redress after energy regulator Ofgem found it broke regulations for switching, billing and complaints handling for small business customers in 2014 and 2015.

 January: It agreed with Ofgem to pay out, after failing to take ‘all reasonable steps’ to install advanced electricity meters for business customers.